Thomascountz/ctf_writeups/writeups/picoctf_gym/pitter_patter_platters.md

 tl;dr Tools like `bmap` do exactly that.[^4]

-I'm not 100% certain, but my assumption is that `bmap` will find slack space in blocks by looking at the disk directly and considering which bytes are not considered as part of the file by the inode in order to write data there.
+My understanding is that `bmap` will find slack space in blocks by looking at the disk directly and considering which bytes are not considered as part of the file by the inode in order to write data there.

-In the wide, this technique can be used to store data in filesystems that we don't have write privileges to.
+In the wild, this technique can be used to store data in filesystems that we don't have write privileges to.

 > File slack space is more likely to be used by people who don't have the permission to write files on the system, such as hackers.
 For example, hackers could use the technique to store small Perl scripts or lists of cracked passwords.[^4]